Welcome to animals that start with g.

 Animals that begin with the letter G are pretty fascinating.
-Some are common, and we see them every day.
-Some we even have as pets.
-Others we have not yet met.
+Some are common, and we see them every day, others might be pets and some might even be unkown to us!
 I hope you learn something new from this list.
 Let’s begin.

 Read the entire article or jump to any section below: